 With the rising demand for reliability and safety of technical systems, fault diagnosis has become increasingly important.
-In the FDI approach to model-based fault diagnosis, a mathematical model of the system, together with measurements, is utilized to generate residuals, used to detect and isolate faults present in the system.
-One residual generation approach [Staroswiecki and Declerck, 1989] is to, by means of structural analysis, use a part of the model, i.e. a subset of equations, to compute a subset of the unknown variables and then use a redundant equation as residual.
+In the FDI approach to model-based fault diagnosis a mathematical model of the system, together with measurements, is utilized to generate residuals that are used to detect and isolate faults present in the system.
+One residual generation approach [24] is to, by means of structural analysis, use a part of the model, i.e. a subset of equations, to compute a subset of the unknown variables and then use a redundant equation as residual.
 The generation of a residual will thus consist of a finite sequence of variable computations ending with an evaluation of an unused equation, where the computation in each step only require variables that are known, i.e. measured, or have been computed in some previous step.
-Similar methods have been used in [Blanke et al., 2003], [Cassar and M., 1997], [Ploix et al., 2005], [Travé-Massuyès et al., 2006], and [Pulido and Alonso-Gonzlez, 2004].
+Similar methods have been used in [3], [5], [21], [26], and [23].